|SARF Sponsor Members||R9,454|

 - to highlight the practical road safety engineering aspects which should be considered when conducting a road safety audit.

-Presenters: Dr. Louis Roodt PrEng Andile Gqaji PrTech Eng
+Presenters : Dr. Louis Roodt PrEng and Andile Gqaji PrTech Eng